-- Local champion (** - Local entrants are asked to email event organiser Andrew Ferguson directly to highlight their entry into this category)
+- Local champion (** - Local entrants are asked to email and contact event organiser Andrew Ferguson directly to highlight their entry into this category)

 - Entry for the hill race is only through Entry central – your £10 entry fee will support the local Dunbog Hall and Community park who raise funds for local community facilities.

-- Between 0900 and 1800 on Saturday the 5th September and Sunday the 6th September you can record a time - Racing is not permitted during darkness
+- Between 0900 and 1800 on Saturday the 4th September and 0900 and 1600 on Sunday the 5th September you can record a time - Racing is not permitted during darkness

 - Participants park at the Dunbog Hall and Community Park and START at the carpark (it will be marked clearly on the days of racing), follow the way markers from the car park to the top of Glenduckie hill (athletes must touch the cairn at the top) then return back down to the start finish area - recording your time on your device.

-- Runners must register a time on the strava segment “Glenduckie Hill Race 2020”
+- Runners must register a time on the strava segment “Glenduckie Hill Race”

-- You can enter as many times as you wish during the entry period, only athletes registered to enter through entry central AND recording a time on strava during the time period will qualify for the race.
+- You can enter as many times as you wish during the entry period, only athletes registered to enter through entry central AND recording a time on the "GLENDUCKIE HILL RACE" strava segment during the time period will qualify for the race.

-- Winners will be announced on the Dunbog Community Hall Facebook page on Monday the 7th September - judges decision is final.
+- Winners will be announced on the Dunbog Community Hall Facebook page after the race - judges decision is final.

 SAFETY NOTIFICATIONS ALL ATHLETES MUST ADHERE TO: